bestia-dev-archived/indexeddb_from_rust/README.md

 ## plantuml diagrams

-I will give a try to make diagrams with `plantuml`.
+I will give a try to make diagrams for documentation with `plantuml`.
 Diagrams are defined using a simple and intuitive language.
 It follows the philosophy "everything as code".
 So it can be easily embedded in the code or documentation.
 The diagram can be created online on <http://www.plantuml.com/plantuml/umla/SoWkIImgAStDuNBAJrBGjLDmpCbCJbMmKiX8pSd9vt98pKi1IW80>
+Then it can be exported as svg and included as an image.
 <details>
   <summary>plantuml example</summary>